 In addition, working with lawyers in the trusts and estates group, Mrs. Doumar has advised on the domestication of foreign trusts.

-Dana Brakman Reiser is currently Visiting Professor of Law at Fordham University School of Law and is a Professor of Law and former Vice Dean at Brooklyn Law School.
-She teaches courses in Corporations, Social Enterprise, Nonprofit Law, Property, and Trusts and Estates.
-Her recent scholarship focuses on law and finance for social enterprises – businesses that pursue a social mission.
-Her most comprehensive work on the subject is Social Enterprise Law: Trust, Public Benefit, and Capital Markets (Oxford University Press 2017) (with Professor Steven A. Dean).
-Her scholarship also has appeared in Boston College Law Review, Emory Law Journal, Indiana Law Journal, and Notre Dame Law Review, among others.
-In addition to her work on social enterprise, Professor Brakman Reiser writes extensively on nonprofit law and philanthropy.
+Dana Brakman Reiser is Professor of Law and former Vice Dean at Brooklyn Law School, where she teaches courses in Corporations, Nonprofit Law, Social Enterprise, Property, and Trusts and Estates.
+Her recent scholarship focuses on law and finance for nonprofit organizations and social enterprises – businesses that pursue a social mission.
+In 2017, she published SOCIAL ENTERPRISE LAW: TRUST, PUBLIC BENEFIT, AND CAPITAL MARKETS (Oxford University Press) (with Professor Steven A. Dean).
+Her scholarship also has appeared in Boston College Law Review, Emory Law Journal, Notre Dame Law Review, and the Stanford Social Innovation Review, among others.

 Professor Brakman Reiser is a member of the American Law Institute and was an Associate Reporter for its project on the Principles of the Law of Nonprofit Organizations.
-She is also a member and past-Chair of the Section on Nonprofit and Philanthropy Law of the American Association of Law Schools.
+She is also a member of the American Association of Law Schools, a member of the executive committee of its Section on Business Associations and past-Chair of the Section on Nonprofit and Philanthropy Law.
 She is a graduate of the University of Pennsylvania and Harvard Law School.

-David G. Samuels joined Duval & Stachenfeld LLP as a partner in 2006.
-He is Chair of the Firm’s Tax Exempt Organizations Practice Group and a member of the Firm’s Litigation Department and its Employment Practice Group.
+David G. Samuels rejoined Perlman & Perlman as a partner in 2021, having previously been at the firm from 2001 to 2006.
 Mr. Samuels has, since 2007, been named annually as one of the Best Lawyers and Super Lawyers in the New York metropolitan area in the category of Non-Profit/Charities Law.
-He was named by Best Lawyers as its New York City Non-Profit/Charities Law Lawyer of the Year for 2016 and again in 2018.
+He was named by Best Lawyers as its New York City Non-Profit/Charities Law Lawyer of the Year for 2016 and again for 2018.

 Mr. Samuels has extensive experience representing numerous public charities and private foundations, including social service agencies, grant-making foundations, mental health facilities, educational organizations, and religious institutions.
-His clients include New York University, Jewish Association for Services for the Aged, Atran Foundation, Amherst College, Case Western Reserve, Hebrew Academy for Special Children, Social Science Research Council, the Workmen’s Circle/Arbeter Ring, and the YWCA of the City of New York.
+His clients include New York University, Council for Economic Education, Atran Foundation, Board of National Missions, Interborough Consultation Center, Littauer Foundation, Pencils of Promise, Jewish Joint Distribution Committee, Workers Circle, and the YWCA of the City of New York.

 Mr. Samuels is a recognized expert on a wide range of issues involving charitable organizations, including compensation, governance, fiduciary duty, self-dealing and conflict of interest, prudent investments, and endowments and restricted funds.
+He represents targets of investigations and inquiries from government agencies (including the New York Attorney General).
+He frequently deals with the Attorney General on regulatory matters, including sales, mergers, dissolutions, and cy pres applications.
 He teaches the course on Charitable Organizations as an adjunct professor at New York Law School.
 Mr. Samuels is former chair and a member of the Nonprofit Organizations Committee of the New York City Bar Association.
 He has chaired and participated in numerous continuing legal education and accounting education programs on nonprofit issues.
 Mr. Samuels is the lead editor and co-author of a treatise, Nonprofit Compensation, Benefits, and Employment Law, and has written extensively on nonprofit issues with numerous articles published in the New York Law Journal and elsewhere.
 He is also an experienced civil and appellate litigator and employment lawyer.

 J.J.
 Harwayne Leitner has a multi-disciplinary practice representing tax-exempt organizations of all types and sizes, including private foundations, private operating foundations, public charities, supporting organizations, "friends of" organizations, donor advised funds, social welfare organizations, and trade associations.
 She counsels on all tax laws pertaining to nonprofit organizations, including private foundation excise taxes, taxation of unrelated business income, private benefit and inurement, intermediate sanctions, and lobbying and political activities.
 J.J. also has extensive experience with the New York not-for-profit corporation law and handling transactions for New York charities that involve the oversight of the Attorney General’s Charities Bureau.